Skills component-refactoring

 Best Practices

-• Run complexity analysis before refactoring to establish baseline metrics
+• Run complexity analysis before deciding which extraction pattern to use.

 Avoid